 Pour the egg mixture into the bowl with the phyllo dough.
 Mix together until completely combined, but no need to mix it hard.
 Just like any cake made with flour, you don’t want it to become tough by overworking the batter.
 Pour the batter into the prepared pans and place them in the oven.
 Bake for about 40 minutes, or until a toothpick inserted in the middle comes out clean.

-Leave the cake in the pans, and set them on a cooking rack.
+Leave the cake in the pans, and set them on a cooling rack.
 Ladle the cooled syrup over the cake while it is still hot.
 It won’t be absorbed right away, but it will eventually soak into the cake, usually within an hour.
 Once the syrup has been soaked up, mix the orange marmalade and the 1/4 cup water and heat until it is syrupy.
 Pour the marmalade mixture over the cake, making sure to distribute the orange pieces.
 Once this last bit of syrup has been soaked into the cake it is ready to serve!
 The cake is best at room temperature, but can be stored in the refrigerator or freezer.
 It tastes amazing with a nice scoop of vanilla ice cream!
 Try it with a little extra warmed orange marmalade dribbled over the ice cream.
 Yummy!!